ZhengXiaoxuan11542/HAC-soil-virus-project/README.md

 Figures generated from the data using the provided scripts

 **Pipeline**
-viral_detection_workflow.sh： Pipeline for generating soil viral communities and identifying AMGs
+viral_detection_workflow.sh: Pipeline for generating soil viral communities and identifying AMGs
-MAG_workflow.sh： Pipeline for generating dereplicated MAGs
+MAG_workflow.sh: Pipeline for generating dereplicated MAGs
 host_prediction.sh: Pipeline for virus host prediction

 DOI：